krish9191/krish9191/README.md

 - 👋 Hi there,
 - 👀 I’m interested in Backend and DevOps
-- 🌱 I’m currently working in DevOps process
+- 🌱 I’m currently working in DevOps

 <!---